 We have 2 pounds of ground chuck, a 80/20 blend.
 This is for 4 people, starting out with 1/4 pound burgers, and one burger per person.
 You can change up quantities according to your family and friends.

-A couple of additions that you may want to try when preparing frozen burgers are simple.
+A couple of additions that you may want to try when preparing frozen patties are simple.
 A few dashes of Worchester sauce, or soy sauce.
 Dicing up some fatty pieces of a brisket point or uncooked bacon, finely chopped and adding prior to mixing.
 Some friends have mixed veal or pork additionally, while other friends added freshly diced garlic or seasoned salt.
 The options are limitless, either way, you are pretty much assured of a great taste when you grill your frozen burger.